Engelberg/rolling-stones/README.md

 As far as my own personal needs go, this project is feature complete.
 However, Sat4j has a ton of extra functionality that isn't exposed here, for example, it can solve MAXSAT, Pseudo-Boolean problems, and MUS problems, and there are a bunch of alternative solving algorithms as well as tools that can read formulas out of files in a variety of standardized formats.
 I would welcome pull requests that expose more aspects of the underlying solver in a similarly Clojure-friendly way.

+When reading the source code and creating pull requests, please note that Rolling Stones uses the [better-cond library](https://github.com/Engelberg/better-cond) which permits :let clauses in the cond.

 ## License

 Copyright © 2016 Mark Engelberg